-5.5.1.
+7.5.1.
 Breckland District Council decided in 2013 to prepare a new Local Plan.
-Once adopted the Local Plan will replace the existing Development Plan Documents developed under the Local Development Framework including the
+Once adopted the Local Plan will replace the existing Development Plan Documents developed under the Local

-Development Framework, including the Core Strategy and Development Control Policies and Site Specific Policies and Proposals documents.
+Development Framework, including the Core Strategy and Development Control Policies and Site Specific Policies and

-5.5.2.
+Proposals documents.

+7.5.2.
 The Breckland Local Plan Preferred Directions, issued for consultation in December 2015, identifies the need across the District to meet additional future housing needs in the Local Plan and to provide for no less than 14,925 new homes between 2011 and 2036.
 This is drawn from the Objectively Assessed Need identified in the Central Norfolk Strategic Housing Market Assessment 2015.